Laplace Transform Based Low-Complexity Learning of Continuous Markov Semigroups: Introduction

 \section{Introduction}

 Markov semigroups play a critical role in modeling dynamics of complex systems across various fields, including option pricing in finance \citep{karatzas1991brownian}, molecular dynamics \citep{SCHUTTE2003699} and climate modeling \citep{majda2009normal}, where understanding long-term behavior is essential for accurate forecasting and interpretation.

-The key mathematical object of interest to describe Markov semigroups is the Infinitesimal Generator (IG), which governs the evolution of the probability distribution over the state space.
-Analyzing the spectral properties of the IG can reveal important features such as metastable states, statistics of transition and the committor functions, all of which are critical to understanding the system's dynamic properties.
-However, the problem of estimation of the IG presents significant mathematical and computational challenges.
-The IG is often an unbounded operator, making its analysis and computation particularly difficult. \\
+The central mathematical object for describing Markov semigroups is the Infinitesimal Generator (IG), which governs the evolution of probability distributions over the state space.
+Its spectra reveal important features such as metastable states, transition statistics, and committor functions, all of which are critical for understanding system dynamics.
+Accurately learning the spectral decomposition of the IG is thus pivotal for a wide range of applications, including molecular dynamics, time-series clustering, computational neuroscience, and beyond.

+The field of molecular dynamics has particularly benefited from spectral decomposition methods of Markov semigroups.
+Research on AI-augmented molecular dynamics, grounded in statistical mechanics, highlights the importance of accurately identifying spectral gaps (the separation between slow and fast modes of dynamics) in molecular simulations, see \cite{Schutte2001}.
+Recently, theoretical advancements in \cite{Kostic2024diffusion} were used in \cite{devergne2024biased} to demonstrate the effectiveness of IG-based methods in accelerating simulations and enabling the practical identification of metastable states.
+The authors emphasize that IG methods overcome the limitations of more widely used transfer operator (TO) approaches when extracting dynamical information from biased data, and they underline scalability to larger proteins as a particularly important advantage of IG methods.

+On the other hand, \citet{KlusConrad2023} introduced a Transfer Operator (TO)-based spectral clustering method tailored for directed and time-evolving graphs.
+By leveraging TOs, their approach demonstrates how to identify coherent sets within complex networks, enhancing the analysis of temporal data structures.
+Furthermore, \citet{Cabannes_2023_Galerkin} emphasize that IG methods open exciting new directions for spectral-based algorithms, be it spectral clustering, spectral embeddings, or spectral distances.

+In neuroscience, \citet{Marrouch2020} used TO (also known as the Koopman operator) to analyze brain activity.
+Their work shows how the operator’s spectrum captures the spatiotemporal dynamics of neural signals, providing insights into brain function and possible applications to diagnosing neurological disorders. \citet{Ostrow2023} further developed a dynamical similarity analysis based on TOs to distinguish learning rules in an unsupervised way, showing that the TO spectrum supports comparative analysis of the temporal structure of computation in neural circuits.

+{However, the typically unbounded nature of the IG makes the problem of designing efficient and reliable estimators challenging.
+In this paper we address this problem through the lens of Laplace transform.
+As shall see, this fully data-driven approach provides a means to bypass both the difficulties of estimating an unbounded operator and overcomes the limitation of the transfer operator based algorithms when trajecotry data is acquired by high frequency sampling.
+In particular, we show theoretically and empirically that our method provides accurate and robust estimation of eigenvalues and eigenfunctions even for arbitrarily small time-lags.}